the-laughing-monkey/agent-rl/documentation/how-to-runpod-qwen-2.5VL-models.md

 ## 9. Move Cache Directories to Data Volume

-To preserve disk space on the container and utilize the larger data volume, move cache directories:
+To preserve disk space on the container and utilize the larger data volume for model storage, move cache directories:

 ```bash
 # Create cache directory on data volume